fargue/macos-setup/README.md

 #
 # Error: /Applications/Rancher Desktop.app/Contents/Resources/resources/darwin/lima/bin/limactl.ventura exited with code 1

-# To into your Preferences and set the Virtual Machine -> Emulation from QEMU to VZ then restart.
+# Go into your Preferences and set the Virtual Machine -> Emulation from QEMU to VZ then restart.

 # Once Rancher is up and running: